Table of contents

-The Vuforia Engine will be visible in the GameObject Menu.
+The Vuforia Engine is visible in the GameObject Menu after it was imported.

 - Add an ARCamera GameObject from the Vuforia Engine menu.

-- Add a Vuforia Development License Key in the App License Key field.
-For a guide on getting a license key, see Vuforia License Manager
+- Add a Vuforia Developer Basic or Premium license key in the App License Key field.
+For a guide on getting a license key, see Vuforia License Manager.

-Tip: Delete the default Main Camera after adding an ARCamera.
+Tip: You can delete the default Main Camera after adding an ARCamera.
 The ARCamera contains its own Camera component.
-The Main Camera is not needed unless you are using it to render a specific camera overlay, e.g. user interface.
+The Main Camera is not needed unless you are using it to render a specific camera overlay, e.g., user interface or minimap.